 10 Tips for Successful Fall Pasture Management

-As the days get shorter and the temperatures start to drop it’s time to take a moment and evaluate your pastures.
+As the days get shorter and the temperatures start to drop, it’s time to take a moment and evaluate your pastures.
 While proper pasture management is a yearlong endeavor, fall is an excellent time to give your pastures some extra TLC in an effort to maximize their productivity come spring.
 Here are 10 things you can do right now to get your pastures ready for cold weather and improve spring growth.

 Soil quality is one of the most important aspects of any pasture management program.
 Test results will reveal if pH and nutrient levels need to be adjusted so your soil can produce the highest yields possible.
 If it’s been 2-3 years since you last tested it’s time to test again.
 Your local Southern States store can help to facilitate soil testing.
 Call or stop by your nearest Southern States store to learn more.

 Develop a rest and rotation plan to allow your pastures to be lush and green in the spring.
 Large pastures can be sectioned off using temporary or permanent fencing so that you can control the livestock grazing patterns.

 Too many animals in one pasture can have a negative impact on plant growth.
 Pastures that are too heavily stocked will never thrive.
 Evaluate your forage requirements and animal units each fall to keep your land producing well.